 LaBatt, however, was more nuanced than Applicant suggests.
-Beginning with the
+Beginning with the registered mark (in the upper left), the Commissioner observed:

 The mark as registered features a dark oval against a square label, with the letters JL filling most of the oval, and the words EXTRA STOCK superimposed, in smaller letters, over the JL.
 Across the top of the oval, in letters less than half the size of the EXTRA STOCK, are the words JOHN LABATT'S. Appearing on the bottom of the oval is a circular emblem showing a cabin.